DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 * contains only reviewed code

 #### The project branch
-Every project/experiment has it's own project branch, prefixed with _Proj/_.
-We consider the project branch to be the main branch where the source code of HEAD always reflects a state with the latest changes used in the project.
+Every project/experiment has it's own project branch, prefixed with _proj/_.
+The project branch serves as a working branch where new features can be developed and tested before they are merged into the master.
 The project branches themselves should never get merged into the master.
-Rather, individual changes should be cherry-picked and merged in the master using discrete pull requests.
+Rather, individual changes should be cherry-picked unto supporting branches and merged in the master using discrete pull requests.
 See also *merging strategy* below.

-* prefixed with *Proj/*
+* prefixed with *proj/*
-* never get merged into master
+* never gets merged into master
 * changes get cherry-picked into supporting branches to merge into master